 We were incorporated in Delaware in October 1999 as Next Estate Communications, Inc. and changed our name to Green Dot Corporation in October 2005.
 We completed our initial public offering of Class A common stock in July 2010.
 In December 2011, we became a bank holding company under the Bank Holding Company Act of 1956, as amended, or the BHC Act, as a result of our acquisition of Bonneville Bancorp, the holding company of Bonneville Bank, a state-chartered Utah bank, which was renamed Green Dot Bank and became a member bank of the Federal Reserve System after the acquisition.
-In November 2012, we completed the process of transitioning our card issuing program with Synovus Bank to Green Dot Bank.
-Upon this transition, all Green Dot-branded GPR cards are now issued by Green Dot Bank.
+In February 2014, we completed the process of transitioning our card issuing program with GE Capital Retail Bank to Green Dot Bank.
+Upon this transition, all Green Dot-branded and Walmart MoneyCard GPR cards and the GoBank product we offer are issued by Green Dot Bank.

 We manage our operations and allocate resources as a single operating segment.
-Financial information regarding our operations, assets and liabilities, including our total operating revenues and net income for the years ended December 31, 2012, 2011, and 2010 and our total assets as of December 31, 2012 and 2011 are included in our consolidated financial statements and related notes in Item 8, Financial Statements and Supplementary Data.
+Financial information regarding our operations, assets and liabilities, including our total operating revenues and net income for the years ended December 31, 2013, 2012, and 2011 and our total assets as of December 31, 2013 and 2012 are included in our consolidated financial statements and related notes in Item 8, Financial Statements and Supplementary Data.

 Our principal executive offices are located at 3465 East Foothill Boulevard, Pasadena, California 91107, and our telephone number is (626) 765-2000.
 We maintain a website at www.greendot.com.
-We make available free of charge, on or through our website via the Investor Relations section at http://ir.greendot.com, our annual report on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and all amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Exchange Act as soon as reasonably practicable after filing such material electronically or otherwise furnishing it to the Securities and Exchange Commission, or the SEC.
+We make available free of charge, on or through our website via the Investor Relations section at ir.greendot.com, our annual report on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and all amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Exchange Act as soon as reasonably practicable after filing such material electronically or otherwise furnishing it to the Securities and Exchange Commission, or the SEC.
 References to website addresses in this report are intended to be inactive textual references only, and none of the information contained on our website is part of this report or incorporated in this report by reference.